 - 2-1/4 cups unbleached all-purpose flour

 Dissolve yeast in warm water with a couple pinches of sugar to feed the yeast.
 Yeast will foam up fairly quickly.
 Place in mixing bowl.2.
-On low to medium speed, stir in salt, egg, shortening and 1 cup of flour.
+On low to medium speed, stir in salt, egg, 2 tablespoons sugar, shortening and 1 cup of flour.
 Beat until smooth.
 3. Stir in rest of flour, on low to medium speed.
 Mixture will be sticky.4.
 Let rise, covered, till doubled, 30 minutes.
 5. Stir down, and fill greased cupcake tins.
 (I used melted butter).
 Mixture will still be sticky.
 Fill tins about 2/3 full.
 Let rise again in the tins till almost doubled.
 Dough will raise over the top of the tins somewhat.
 No need to cover.
 In my kitchen, this took 25 minutes.6.
 Bake at 400 degrees for 15 minutes.7.
 Brush with butter right away (optional but yummy).8.
 Makes 12.

 - Make these by hand if you like.

 - These freeze well.
 Rewarm from frozen or thawed state.
 To rewarm, place on baking sheet and cover with foil.
 Bake until warm in a 325-350 degree oven.

 Do-ahead mashed potatoes

 I get more requests for this than any other recipe.
 You can do this a couple of days ahead.